What is Sensory Processing?

 Occupational therapy in the form of:

-- Parent/caregiver training
+- Parent/caregiver training and coaching

-- Limited direct therapy
+- Limited direct therapy with caregiver involvement

 This is a short-term intervention program that primarily focuses on helping families understand their child’s needs, providing strategies to support them, and recommending environmental accommodations.
 The amount and type of service your child receives will be determined following the initial assessment.